arnesund/arnesund.github.io/_posts/2017-12-31-how-i-became-a-bitcoin-trader.md

 This has been a very exciting experiment and I've learned a lot about cryptocurrencies, trading, signals and bots.
 Generating a net profit is also nice, even though it's not very big.
 The biggest advantage is all the new knowledge.

 Remember that the information in this blog post should not be relied upon as advice or construed as providing recommendations of any kind.
 Any trading activity is inherently risky and it's important to keep in mind that all money used for trading could get lost.

-Did you find this useful?
-Consider donating some BTC to 13sTihkkJtP8UjuWFgFpEiFuiheCb9fQNE if you want.

 ~ Arne ~